 Retrospective Review.
+Whenever an Institution identifies a significant financial interest that was not disclosed timely by an Investigator or, for whatever reason, was not previously reviewed by the Institution during an ongoing PHS-funded research project (e.g., was not timely reviewed or reported by a subrecipient), the Institutional Official(s) shall, within sixty (60) days: review the significant financial interest; determine whether it is related to PHS-funded research; determine whether a financial conflict of interest exists; and, if so implement, on at least an interim basis, a management plan that shall specify the actions that have been, and will be, taken to manage such financial conflict of interest going forward.

-In addition, if the Institutional Official determines that a financial conflict of interest was not identified or managed in a timely manner, including, but not limited to, an Investigator’s failure to disclose a significant financial interest that is determined to be a financial conflict of interest, or failure by an Investigator to materially comply with a management plan for a financial conflict of interest, a committee appointed by the Institutional Official will complete a retrospective review of the Investigator’s activities and the research project to determine whether the research conducted during the period of non-compliance was biased in the design, conduct, or reporting of the research.
+In addition, if the Institutional Official determines that a financial conflict of interest was not identified or managed in a timely manner, a retrospective review shall be completed within one hundred twenty (120) days of the Institutional Official’s determination of noncompliance.
+This includes, but is not limited to, an Investigator’s failure to disclose a significant financial interest that is determined to be a financial conflict of interest, failure by the Institution to review or manage such a financial conflict of interest, or failure by an Investigator to materially comply with a management plan for a financial conflict of interest.

+A committee appointed by the Institutional Official will complete a retrospective review of the Investigator’s activities and the research project to determine whether the research conducted during the period of non-compliance was biased in the design, conduct, or reporting of the research.

 Documentation of the retrospective review shall include the project number, project title, PI, name of Investigator with the financial conflict of interest, name of the entity with which the Investigator has the financial conflict of interest, reason(s) for the retrospective review, detailed methodology used for the retrospective review, and findings and conclusions of the review.
-Such review shall be completed within one hundred twenty (120) days of the Institutional Official’s determination of noncompliance.

 The Institutional Official will update any previously submitted report to the funding agency relating to the research, specifying the actions that will be taken to manage the financial conflict of interest going forward.
 If bias is found, the report will include a mitigation report in accordance with the PHS regulations, including a description of the impact of the bias on the research project, and the plan of action to eliminate or mitigate the effect of the bias.

 Clinical Research Involving Drugs, Medical Devices, or Treatments.
 If the Department of Health and Human Services determines that a PHS-funded clinical research project, whose purpose is to evaluate the safety or effectiveness of a drug, medical device, or treatment, has been designed, conducted, or reported by an Investigator with a financial conflict of interest that was not managed or reported by the University as required by the regulations, the Institutional Officer shall require the Investigator involved to: